cuongduc91/Projekt-DBSV2/README.md

 - Run docker in background
   `docker-compose up -d`

-## 🚀 DBeaver 🚀
+## 🚀 DBeaver

-- Download and install [DBeaver](https://dbeaver.io) as GUI configuration to the PostgreSQL database
+- 💥Download and install [DBeaver](https://dbeaver.io) as GUI configuration to the PostgreSQL database
 - There is a button (+ 🔌) --> select MySQL.
 - Configuration with localhost:5433
 - POSTGRES_USER=postgres